 - Maintain and log all records of pesticide applications as outlined by company and state policy.

-- Maintain inventory of pesticide locker and inform Director of Cultivation of any needed items.
+- Maintain inventory of pesticide locker and inform IPM Manager of any needed items.

 - Perform foliar applications of fertilizers for the correction and maintenance of canopy health.

-- Work with Assistant Cultivation Director to ensure all biosecurity best practices are followed by cultivation staff.
+- Work with Director of Horticulture and Cultivation Managers to ensure all biosecurity best practices are followed by cultivation staff.

 - Develop and maintain current knowledge of common pest/disease concerns.